Eliochen34/url_shortener/README.md

 - Users can type any URL and click shorten button to create a short link.
 - It will allow users to redirect to the original URL when clicking the short link.
 - Users will get the same short link if the URL already existed in the database.
+- Users can copy the short link through clicking the "Copy" button.
 ## Get Started
 1. Install the Node.js and npm.
 2. Clone the project to local.